 However, the total amount of compensation an Arizona injury victim receives will be reduced based on their percentage of fault.
 To demonstrate how this works, let us look at a hypothetical injury scenario:

-At David Shapiro Law, PLLC, our attorneys have experience helping clients who have sustained a wide range of injuries.
+At Shapiro Law Team, our attorneys have experience helping clients who have sustained a wide range of injuries.
 This includes, but is not limited to, the following:

 In addition to these acute traumatic injuries, our attorneys also help clients who have sustained significant emotional and psychological trauma as a result of an accident and their injuries.
 While emotional and psychological injuries may not be as visible as the injuries listed above, they nonetheless must be taken seriously.
 An injury victim could suffer from anxiety, fear, depression, anger, sleeplessness, and even post-traumatic stress disorder (PTSD).
 These injuries can lead to a person being unable to enjoy everyday activities and can prevent a person from working.

 The total amount of compensation awarded to an injury victim will vary depending on the facts and circumstances related to their particular situation.
 There is no way to accurately predict the amount an injury victim will ultimately be awarded before a case begins.
 There are various factors that go into how compensation is calculated.
-At David Shapiro Law, PLLC, we strive to ensure that our clients receive the economic and non-economic compensation they are entitled to.
+At Shapiro Law Team, we strive to ensure that our clients receive the economic and non-economic compensation they are entitled to.

 Calculating economic compensation can be done by obtaining an injury victim’s medical bills, tax returns, pay stubs, receipts, and more.
 However, calculating non-economic compensation will typically involve using a “multiplier method.”
 This means that the victim’s attorney will add up all of the economic expenses and then multiply the total by a set number (usually 1.5 to 5) to arrive at a fair non-economic compensation total.